 This policy will be kept under review.
-The governors will gauge the success of the policy by the achievements of the outcomes outlined in individual SEN Plans.
+The governors will gauge the success of the policy by the achievements of the outcomes outlined in individual SEN Plans for children on SEN Support and children with an EHCP.

 In addition, evidence will be gathered regarding:

-- Staff awareness of individual need - Academic progress of pupils with SEN
+- · Staff awareness of individual need

+- Academic progress of pupils with SEN

-- Improved behaviour of the children, where this is appropriate - Pupil attendance - Consultation with parents - Children's awareness of their targets and achievements
+- Improved social, emotional and mental health (SEMH) of the children, where this is appropriate

+- · Pupil attendance

+- Consultation with parents

+- Children's awareness of their targets and achievements (for older children)